Gluesticks Blog

 In a large bowl combine 1 1/4 c. flour, 1 1/2 c. warm water, 2 Tbsp. active dry yeast, and 3 Tbsp. sugar.
 Mix on low speed.
 Scrape the sides of the bowl with a rubber spatula.
 Mix on high speed for another minute until everything is completely mixed.

 Add 1 Tbsp. salt and 3 more cups of flour.
 Mix until a stiff dough is achieved.
-Use the dough hook on your mixer (or knead the dough by hand on a floured surface) for 3-5 minutes.
+Use the dough hook on your mixer and knead for 2 minutes (or knead the dough by hand on a floured surface until smooth and elastic).

 bagel dough on floured surface